Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Results

 \section{Results}

-In this section, we first present the convergence of the proposed model during training in section A. Sections B and C respectively demonstrate the accuracy improvement brought by the proposed joint moment estimation method and the computation speed improvement achieved by using a GRU-based estimator.
-In section D, we further show the generalization performance of GMF.
+In this section, the results of the experiments are presented with detailed statistical analysis.
+The convergence of the proposed model during training is illustrated in Subsection 4.1.
+Subsections 4.2 and 4.3 demonstrate the accuracy improvement brought by the proposed GMF method and the generalization performance of GMF.
+Subsection 4.4 shows the computation efficiency advantage of using a GRU-based estimator on the exoskeleton controller.
+In Subsection 4.5, the tested assistance gain for users with the proposed method is given.